-In order to be consistent with developing international standards and following discussions with CESR staff, we are proposing to require designated rating organizations to establish, maintain and comply with a code of conduct that incorporates a list of provisions set out in Appendix A to the Proposed Instrument, which is included as Annex B to this notice and request for comment.
-These provisions are based substantially on the IOSCO Code and have been supplemented and modified, as described below, to meet developing international standards and to clarify the conduct we expect of designated rating organizations.
+To be consistent with developing international standards and to facilitate a positive equivalency determination from the European Commission, we republished for comment the Instrument, related policies and consequential amendments on March 18, 2011 (the 2011 Proposal).
+The 2011 Proposal departed from the "comply or explain" model and required designated rating organizations to establish, maintain and comply with a code of conduct that incorporates a list of provisions set out in Appendix A of the Instrument.
+These provisions are based substantially on the IOSCO Code and have been supplemented and modified to meet developing international standards and to clarify the conduct we expect of designated rating organizations.

-As a result, we are proposing that, unless a designated rating organization obtains exemptive relief, its code of conduct would not be permitted to deviate from the provisions enumerated in Appendix A to the Proposed Instrument.
+Unless a designated credit rating organization obtains exemptive relief, its code of conduct would not be permitted to deviate from the provisions enumerated in the Instrument.